-Unfortunately I cannot find anywhere in the United States where you can get a paternity test for free.
+Unfortunately, I cannot find anywhere in the United States where you can get a paternity test for free.

 Whether this will change in the future I am not certain.

-From their advice you can then ask whether it would be in your best interest to take a DNA test.
+From their advice, you can then ask whether it would be in your best interest to take a DNA test.

 DNA testing in the U.K.

-Likewise with the U.S. a paternity test in the United Kingdom is not free.
+Likewise, in the U.S. a paternity test in the United Kingdom is not free.

-Despite popular belief the National Health Service (NHS) does not provide this kind of test for free I’m afraid.
+Despite popular belief, the National Health Service (NHS) does not provide this kind of test for free I’m afraid.

 However, you are in ‘luck’ if you want to take a DNA test if you are concerned about your health.

-The NHS does provide some tests for free if you are concerned about passing on hereditary diseases on to your children.
+The NHS does provide some tests for free if you are concerned about passing on hereditary diseases to your children.

-It is best for you to consult your doctor on what is the next best step for you.
+You should consult your doctor on what is the next best step for you.